 This loan is used when the item used as collateral doesn't meet the U.S. grading standard quality requirement.

-Thankfully, there are other ways farmers can obtain loans without dealing with the government's fickle eligibility requirements.
+Thankfully, farmers can obtain loans in other ways without dealing with the government's fickle eligibility requirements.

 Simple Fast Loans offers installment loans that farmers can easily acquire to help them through troubled times.